Finding issues in BIMcollab ZOOM

 2. Automated analysis

-Start by adding the required models that need to be validated to BIMcollab ZOOM, and connect to your project on BIMcollab Cloud.
+Start by adding the required models that need to be validated to BIMcollab Zoom, and connect to your project on BIMcollab Nexus.

 Visual analysis